-Working with the London Borough of Lambeth the new creative lighting schemes for four historic rail underpasses within Vauxhall and London Waterloo brought spaces to life.
+Working with the London Borough of Lambeth the new creative lighting schemes for four historic rail underpasses within London Waterloo brought spaces to life.

-The underpasses were: Westminster Bridge Road, Upper Marsh Road, Black Prince Road and Old Paradise Street.
+The underpasses were: Westminster Bridge Road, Upper Marsh Road and Carlisle Lane.
 These represented iconic tunnels that had suffered from neglect and become unloved and unused.

 The objective was to make the spaces more interesting by co-designing with the community, who had a major role to play.
 This was their space to champion and be proud of for generations to come.